kyguy/kafka-summit-2021/README.md

 Now Cruise Control will execute a partition rebalance amongst the brokers

-Once complete, we can look
+Once complete, we can look and see the partitions and replicas spread amongst all of the brokers.
 ```
 kubectl exec -ti my-cluster-kafka-0 -- ./bin/kafka-topics.sh --describe --bootstrap-server my-cluster-kafka-bootstrap:9092
 ```